 This is the only mention that I have found of W. Stewart, J. Hill, or F. Grayson in the many art reference books that I have searched.
 Mr. Wood's fine book is available from his gallery:

 Next steps?
 More research.
+Comparison of the notations on the backs of F. J. Aldridge's paintings to notations on the backs of paintings by our mystery artist.
 Examination of other existing W. Stewart paintings for clues.
 Examination of any catalogs, etc., from exhibitions and galleries in Scotland and England dating from around the turn of the 20th century are in order.
 Some general research into available books containing information about British and Scottish artists, particularly any from the turn of the 20th century should also be undertaken, in addition to what has already been done.
 Some sources also state that W. Stewart exhibited at the Royal Society of Artists, Birmingham; and the Walker Art Gallery in Liverpool.
 I have not yet been able to examine these claims, but will attempt to do so.